Circular Geodesics in Tidal Charged Black Hole: Equatorial circular orbit in the DMPR BH

-To derive the CM energy, first we need to know in detail the complete geodesic structure of the brane-world BH in the equatorial plane i.e. $\theta=\frac{\pi}{2}$.
-We also compute ISCO or MSCO or LSCO, MBCO and CPO of the said BH.
+In this section, we shall investigate the complete geodesic properties of the DMPR BH and to derive the effective potential for geodesic motion of the test particle. {Also} to derive the CM energy, first we need to know in detail the complete geodesic structure of the DMPR BH in the equatorial plane i.e. $\theta=\frac{\pi}{2}$.
+We also compute ISCO or LSCO, MBCO and CPO of the said BH.
 They are very crucial in BH accretion disk theory.
-To determine the geodesic motion of a test particle in the equatorial plane we impose the condition i.e. $u^{\theta}=\dot{\theta}=0$ and $\theta=constant=\frac{\pi}{2}$ and follow the well known book of S. Chandrasekhar\cite{sch}.
-Therefore we can write the Lagrangian in terms of the metric is given by
+To determine the geodesic motion of a test particle in the equatorial plane we impose the condition i.e. $u^{\theta}=\dot{\theta}=0$ and $\theta=constant=\frac{\pi}{2}$ and follow the well known book of S. Chandrasekhar~\cite{sch}.